Beer and Food Pairing Guide

 In the culinary world, wine pairings have long been held in high esteem, but in more recent years, the popularity of beer and food pairings has been soaring.

 Why?
 Because just like wine, beer enhances the flavor of food, and food, in return, enhances the flavor of beer.

-- Try to find a beer that will either complement or contrast the food.
-Consider the flavor of the beer and serve 4-ounce pours for each course to ensure that you and your fellow diners enjoy each paired course.
+Try to find a beer that will either complement or contrast the food.
+Consider the flavor of the beer and serve 4-ounce pours for each course to ensure that you and your fellow diners enjoy each pairing.

-- In general, heavier ales work well with heartier, red meat dishes while lighter lagers pair nicely with white meats.
+As a general rule of thumb, heavier beers work well with hearty, red meat dishes while lighter lagers pair nicely with white meats and fish.

 Basic Beer Pairing Suggestions

 The moral of the story: Wine and food are a match made in heaven, but beer can really hold its own in the culinary arena.
-Don't ignore the many flavor possibilities beer can offer you!
+Don't ignore the many flavor possibilities beer can offer!